 - Air conditioning units should be serviced annually.
-If contacting the property owner or manager to request this, you could note that this extends the life of the unit, saving money in the long term. - It is important to service and undertake a carbon monoxide check of gas heaters annually. - To ensure your gas ducted heating system is running as efficiently and safely as possible, keep the intake clear and regularly clean the dust from the intake filter and vents.
+If contacting the property owner or manager to request this, you could note that this extends the life of the unit, saving money in the long term. - Regularly check and clean the dust from your air conditioning vents and filters to ensure your system is running as efficiently and safely as possible.
+This can reduce running costs by 5-15%.